Published on September 15th, 2009 | by Sharilyn Johnson1

 That’s where the film makes a bold point: in a world without lies, is there organized religion?
 A Bible?
 Well, there would be now.
 Gervais tells everyone he speaks to a “the man in the sky”, a lie that traps him into being the guy with all the answers.
 He does his best, explaining the “good place” and the “bad place” in the afterlife, standing before a crowd of holding pizza boxes as tablets with the universe’s rules posted on them.
 It’s another example of a “what if” premise being examined to its greatest extremes, and executed swiftly and oddly realistically given its ridiculousness.

 The religious imagery at times slightly echos Evan Almighty, but the idea of the world following the George Carlin definition of religious dedication is endlessly amusing.
 Gervais blogged about some hardcore Christians calling the film blasphemous, which we’ll surely hear more of as the release date approaches.

-Rob Lowe, Gervais’s nemesis at his office, has the suave “other man” thing down perfectly (it reminded me so much of his character in Wayne’s World, and that suits me just fine).
-Tina Fey, perhaps not surprisingly, is only in a few scenes as Gervais’s bitter yet upbeat assistant.
-Jonah Hill is another highly-billed actor who gets limited screentime as a suicidal neighbor, but he makes the most of it (much in the way he stole his eBay store scene in 40 Year Old Virgin).
+Rob Lowe, Gervais’s nemesis at his office, has the suave girlfriend-stealing character down perfectly (it reminded me so much of his character in Wayne’s World).
+Tina Fey is great in her few scenes as Gervais’s bitter yet upbeat assistant.
+Jonah Hill is another highly-billed actor who gets limited screentime as a suicidal neighbour, but he makes the most of it (much in the way he stole his eBay store scene in 40 Year Old Virgin).